Xellly/new_version/README.md

+# !!
+This is no longer required and is deprecated as its purpose is supported by the master branch now.
-# This fork disallows closing the dialog, deleting the dismiss button, and stopping android back button or tapping outside.
+#This fork disallows closing the dialog, deleting the dismiss button, and stopping android back button or tapping outside.

 # New Version Plugin 🎉